ta3ag/lbd/docs/BackendTutorial/source/about.rst

 4. Cpu0 verilog source code.
 Chapter 12.

-With these code, reader can run the generated code from the result of the processes through Cpu0 llvm backend compiler, linker and elf2hex, then see how it run on your computer.
+With these code, reader can run the generated code from the result of the steps through Cpu0 llvm backend compiler, linker and elf2hex, then see how it runs on your computer.
 The pdf and epub are also available in the web.
 It is a tutorial for llvm backend developer but not for an expert.
 It also can be a material for those who have compiler and Computer